OSInside/kiwi/doc/source/image_description/elements.rst

   in :file:`/var/lib/bootstrap/PACKAGE_NAME.ARCH.tar.xz`.
   The tarball will be unpacked and used as the bootstrap rootfs to begin with.
-This allows for an alternative bootstrap method preventing the use of `debootstrap`.
-For further details see :ref:`debootstrap_alternative`.
+This allows for an alternative bootstrap method.
+For further details see :ref:`debianbootstrap_alternative`.

 compressed="true|false":
   Specifies whether the image output file should be